Terminal-2 icon

 Tax-free Shopping (TFS) allows international travelers to claim back the sales tax or Value-Added Tax (VAT) on their purchases from a Tax-Free Shopping provider (TFS provider) such as Global Blue.
 A TFS provider is an organization that refunds the shopper and takes care of the paperwork with the authorities.
 We can share the shopper's encrypted card number with the TFS provider so that it is easier for the provider to refund the shopper on their card.
 This is referred to as secure card capture.

 Supporting TFS drives sales from international shoppers because of its convenience, and can be a great source of data about international shoppers.
-To offer TFS to your shoppers, your POS app needs to support it.
+To offer TFS with secure card capture to your shoppers, your TFS provider needs to integrate with your POS app.

 How it works